eZmaxinc/eZmax-SDK-python/docs/ObjectEzsignfolderApi.md

 Unsend the Ezsignfolder

 Once an Ezsignfolder has been sent to signatories, it cannot be modified.

 Using this endpoint, you can unsend the Ezsignfolder and make it modifiable again.

-Signatories will receive an email informing them the signature process was aborted and they might receive a new invitation to sign.  ⚠️ Warning: Any signature previously made by signatories on \"Non-completed\" Ezsigndocuments will be lost.
+Signatories will receive an email informing them the signature process was aborted and they might receive a new invitation to sign.

+⚠️ Warning: Any signature previously made by signatories on "Non-completed" Ezsigndocuments will be lost.

 ### Example